landrycollet/sleep-deprivator/README.md

 Refer to that guide if you don't know how to install a library: https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use/arduino-libraries

-- Open the Arduino project in `ArduinoCode/sleepDeprivator.ino`.
+- Open the Arduino project in `sleep-deprivator.ino`.
 Build and send it to the Arduino Trinket Pro.

 - Optional: you can connect a switch between ground and pin 4.
 Pulling that pin low will disable the virtual keybaord.